What is a marine biologist?

 Types of marine biologists

 There are many different types of marine biologists as the term is a very broad one, consisting of scientists who study aquatic life in oceans, lakes, rivers, and other bodies of water.
-Some of the common types of marine biologists are:
+Some of the common types are:

 - Marine Biotechnologists – study how compounds from marine plants, animals, and microbes may be used in pharmaceuticals.